Express (Christina Aguilera song): Reception

 "Express" received mainly positive reviews from music critics.
 Eric Henderson of Slant Magazine called the song "nasty, buzzing bump-and-grind" and "a bionic 'Lady Marmalade'".
 Blogcritics thought that "Express", among with "Show Me How You Burlesque" are the two songs that "work better in the context of the movie, where the elaborate visuals help distract from their lack of melody and strong hooks".
 An online website, Movie-Moron was positive toward the track, saying that it is "the most modern sounding thing" in the soundtrack, also compared "Express" to Aguilera's 2002 single "Dirrty".
+Jamie Tabberer of the Attitude magazine named "Express" a "glam big band number", and ranked it among the best songs ever recorded by Aguilera.
+Julianne MacNeill placed it on a similar list for the First for Women magazine.

-Commercially, "Express" charted on several music charts worldwide, despite not being released as an official single.
+Commercially, "Express" charted on several music charts worldwide, despite not being released widely as a single.
 In the United States, the song peaked at number two on the Bubbling Under Hot 100 Singles chart.
 In the United Kingdom, "Express" peaked at number 75 on the UK Singles Chart, and also charted on the UK R&B Chart at number 21 on December 25, 2010.
 On the Swiss Singles Chart, "Express" debuted and peaked at number 54 on January 21, 2011, and stayed there for 3 weeks.
 In Japan, the track also peaked at number 32, and in Italy it charted at number 91.
-The song reached number 58 on Australian Singles Chart in January 2011.
+The song reached number 58 on the Australian Singles Chart on January 24, 2011.
+MacNeill noted that although "Express" wasn't a big commercial hit on charts, it "did experience a surge in success on TikTok" in the 2020s.